 Trying to make something like this work for a million people at 3500 meters (11500 feet) above sea level is a challenge that los Paceños seem to be meeting – and Bolivia is far from South America’s richest country.
 Perhaps I came with low expectations but I must say I was quite impressed with Bolivia’s capital city.

 Admittedly you won’t find the river that created and apparently still flows down this valley from the Altiplano.
 Called the Rio Choqueyapu, what is left of the river is buried in concrete beneath the streets and is heavily polluted.
 In colonial times, it served as the natural border between the Spanish, who established a commercial and political district on the east side of the river, while the west side was the location of the already-there indigenous community.

 Echoes of this division can be felt to this day.
-However, a decade of Evo Morales has made for significant change in the place of the Aymara and Quechua in the cultural landscape of the capital city.
+However, a decade of Evo Morales has made for a significant change in the place of the Aymara and Quechua in the cultural landscape of the capital city.

-I walked down this stretch of main street more than once during my stay as the variable weather illustrated in the images will show!
-I was there in September and it rained on three of the 25 days I spent in La Paz and on trek in the nearby Cordillera Real.
+I walked down this stretch of the main street more than once during my stay as the variable weather illustrated in the images will show!
+I was there in September and it rained on three of the 25 days I spent in La Paz and on a trek in the nearby Cordillera Real.

 As you walk down the street it transitions into a broad avenue with a tree-lined pedestrian walkway down the middle as well as sidewalks on each side of the street.
 I got to walk it in the rain one day; I returned on a Sunday to find no vehicular traffic at all – it had been turned over completely to walkers!

 It made for a relaxed and very festive atmosphere.
 I was especially impressed by the numbers of dogs on leashes.
 While I did see a few stray dogs in my rambles around the area, most seemed to have owners.
 Compared to the packs of stray and often lame and hurting dogs I came across in the towns of southern Patagonia, this looked to be doggie heaven!